-The Shining Path: an Ongoing Conflict
+The Shining Path: a Deadly Conflict

 The Sendero Luminoso’s (Shining Path’s) activities in the 1980s focused on deadly political, economic and social upheaval.
 They caused violent disruption, particularly across the Central Highlands and Amazon jungle, which were almost completely off-limits to travelers at the time.
 Things finally changed when the group's founder, Abimael Guzmán, a former Ayacucho university professor, was captured and imprisoned for life in 1992 – followed quickly by his top lieutenants.
 This led to a lull in activities, as Guzmán had not had time to prepare a direct successor.